mttaggart/periscope/README.md

 Curriculum Mapping Platform for Independent Schools Developed at Princeton Academy of the Sacred Heart, Princeton NJ

-Stable Alphs.
+Stable Alpha.
 You will need:

 1. Webserver with PHP 5.3+
 2. MySQL

-SQL File to build tables is included, but you will need to create the 'periscope' Database and change the username/passwords to your own. (in config.php)
+SQL File to build tables is included, but you will need to create the 'periscope' Database and change the username/passwords to your own. (in cfg.php).

 =======
 ABOUT